#EndSARS: Okowa approves N102.4m for police brutality victims, others - New Telegraph

 Governor Ifeanyi Okowa said since the judicial panel of enquiry was able to establish the acts of police brutality in some cases, resulting in death or denial of personal liberty and accordingly awarded monetary compensation for the victims, the state has upheld the judgement earlier delivered by High Courts in the state for various cases.

-The Secretary to the State Government (SSG), Chief Patrick Ukah in a signed statement in Asaba Tuesday said the state had compiled the identified cases till date and approved payment of judgement debts associated with them.
+The Secretary to the State Government (SSG), Chief Patrick Ukah, in a signed statement in Asaba yesterday said the state had compiled the identified cases till date and approved payment of judgement debts associated with them.

 He said the payment would be effected in due course as considered by the report of the Judicial Panel of Inquiry that was constituted to receive and enquire into complaints of police brutality and related extra-judicial killings in the state.